 The main reason why you would undergo thyroid surgery is that there is something wrong with your gland that can’t be fixed through other means.

-In most cases, surgery, of any organ or tissue, is considered the last possible resort.
+In most cases, surgery on any organ or tissue is considered the last possible resort.